rizinorg/cutter/docs/source/user-docs/menus/decompiler-context-menu.rst

 Decompiler Context Menu
 ==============================
-The decompiler context menu contains actions that are available for the location under cursor.
+The decompiler context menu contains actions that are available for the position under the cursor.

 Copy
 ----------------------------------------
 **Description:** If text is selected, copy the selected text to the clipboard.
 If a word is highlighted, copy that word.
 In all other cases, copy the line under the cursor.

 **Steps:**  Right-click on a selected text and choose ``Copy``

 **Shortcut:** :kbd:`Ctrl-C`